Doing Business with Disadvantaged Business Enterprises

 Assignment of Payment Bond or Mechanic’s Lien Rights

-If a supplier is doing business in a state with mechanic's lien "defense of payment" or remoteness issues, the insertion of a DBE into the contract hierarchy may eliminate a supplier's mechanic's lien rights.
-There may be a temptation to "solve" this problem by having the DBE "assign" its mechanic's lien rights to the supplier.
-There is an example of and "assignment" of mechanic's lien or bond rights in the Liquidation Agreement attached in the Appendices.
+The insertion of a DBE into the contract hierarchy may eliminate a supplier’s mechanic’s lien or payment bond rights because of “defense of payment” or remoteness issues.
+There may be a temptation to “solve” this problem by having the DBE “assign” its mechanic’s lien or payment bond rights to the supplier.
+We often do an “assignment” of mechanic’s lien or bond rights for clients in a Liquidation Agreement.
+We can send you a copy on request.

-Legal rights are generally assignable and this does allow a general prediction that mechanic's lien rights are also assignable.4 However, some states prohibit the assignment of mechanic's lien rights on public policy grounds.
-The state legislature has granted mechanic's lien rights to certain classes of labor and material suppliers.5 The limitations of these rights can not be circumvented by private contract.
-The mechanic's lien rights are "personal" to the claimant that supplied labor or material.6
+Legal rights are generally assignable and this does allow a general prediction that mechanic’s lien rights are also assignable.[iv]
+However, some states prohibit the assignment of mechanic’s lien rights on public policy grounds.
+The state legislature has granted mechanic’s lien rights to certain classes of labor and material suppliers.[v]
+The limitations of these rights cannot be circumvented by private contract.
+The mechanic’s lien rights are “personal” to the claimant that supplied labor or material.[vi]

 In summary, the assignability of mechanic’s lien or bond rights will be very state specific, except for federal bonds.
 In some states, you can say that mechanic’s lien or bond rights are assignable.
 In other states you will know for certain that they are not.
 In many states, you will have the general prediction that legal rights are assignable, but there will be no certainty.